 - salt and freshly ground black pepper

-- Cut the cucumbers into very slices.
+- Cut the cucumbers into thin slices.
 Slice the wedge of sweet onion into very thin slices.
 Place in a large bowl.